phosfuldev/phos_website/_posts/2024-07-18-my-rudimentary-understanding-of-psych-abolition.md

 - **Discount ALL work done in ANY psych capacity or institutions** currently or any work that is not explicitly "abolitionist" - we just critically examine all these work.
 Academia have peer review and discussion sections, we are just doing the same from a different perspective, which may never to platformed by academia mainstream, which is why you don’t see it
 - Against any and all medication
 - Against any and all in-patient care
-- **Against giving people care or leave people without care** just because current model is lacking or cause harm - leaving people without care isn’t what we want.
-We want to move people towards care that actually helps them.
+- **Against giving people care or leave people without care** "just because current model is lacking" - leaving people without care isn’t what we want.
+We want to move people towards care that actually helps them, and we can create that for us.
 But I do agree sometimes carceral/deficiency based/dehumanising "care" can be very traumatising and should be avoided.
 It's tough to choose between retraumatising and/or dangerous care or no care (or as they call it, "harmful coping mechanisms") and that's the chocie many people face.
 - Assert that all people are normal actually and no one needs care
 - Just something cool and "hip"
 - Just a political opinion/theory